AK-Homberger/NMEA2000-AIS-Gateway/README.md

 # Software Install
 To install the program on the ESP32 you do have two options:

-1. Install the binary file with esptool
+1. Install the binary file with teh NodeMCU PyFlasher tool
 2. Compile and upload the program with the Arduino IDE

-## Esptool
+## NodeMCU PyFlasher

-The Esptool from Espressif (command line version) can be downloaded [here](https://github.com/igrr/esptool-ck/releases) for different operating systems.
-For Windows there is also a [NodeMCU PyFlasher tool](https://github.com/marcelstoer/nodemcu-pyflasher) available.
+The easiest way to upload the binary file is to use the [NodeMCU PyFlasher tool](https://github.com/marcelstoer/nodemcu-pyflasher) tool.

 Download and install the appropriate version.
-Then follow the instructions to upload the file **[MyAISToN2k.ino.esp32.bin](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin)** to the ESP32 via the USB-serial connection of the ESP32.
-That's all.
+Then download the file **[MyAISToN2k.ino.esp32.bin](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin)** to the PC.

 For the NodeMCU PyFlaher version start the program and select the downloaded [binary](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin) and set the following options:

 ![Esptool](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/NodeMCUPyFlasher.png)

-Then select the correct COM port and press "START".
+Then select the correct COM port and press "Flash NodeMCU".
 On some ESP32 it might be nessessary to press the "BOOT" button to start uploading.

 ## Arduino IDE